-A clear subject line – the subject line tells the receiver about the contents of the email.
+1. A clear subject line – the subject line tells the receiver about the contents of the email.
 In some cases, a poor subject line will get the email deleted before it’s read.
 The subject should be short and direct such as Meeting Time Changed or Questions about Your Proposal.
-If the subject line is left blank or has all caps or all lowercase, it will look unprofessional, and the email may be deleted.
+If the subject line is left blank or has all caps or all lower case, it will look unprofessional, and the email may be deleted.

-A formal communication – business emails should be written as if they are on company letterhead.
+2. A formal communication – business emails should be written as if they are on company letterhead.
 This means the font should be standard and the text should not contain abbreviations.
 The email should not be written in typical text message language.
 It should also not contain emoticons or several exclamation points.

-Easy to understand – the email should be clearly written and formatted.
+3. Easy to understand – the email should be clearly written and formatted.
 Its appearance should not be cluttered with quotations long walls-of-words, colors and unnecessary information.
 It should have short sentences and paragraphs that are directly to the point and only contain subject matter.

 Writing in ALL CAPS is considered shouting in emails and rude, and using all lower case may give the impression that the sender lacks education.
 All slang words should be avoided, including gonna, gotta and coz.

 The sender can get a clue by the way the receiver signs his or her emails.
 If they use their first name, the response may be addressed to their first name.
 Most business people in the U.S. use first names, but this may be considered taking a liberty and too informal in other countries.

-Consider the fields – if the To, From, BC, and C fields are not addressed correctly, the email may look unprofessional.
+6. Consider the fields – if the To, From, BC, and C fields are not addressed correctly, the email may look unprofessional.
 The recipient’s name should be formally typed in the To line using regular letters and not all caps or all lower case.

 The BC field should be used when the group of receivers don’t know each other.
 Doing this respects their privacy.
 Not doing it will make the receiver wonder if there are other privacy issues the sender doesn’t respect.
 If the email is going to 20 people, it is not courteous to send each one a long list of people’s names and email addresses in their To or C field.